Monopoly (1988 video game): Development

 For some time, Sega had wanted the license rights to Monopoly.
-Parker Brothers granted them the license in 1987 via Tonka.
-The idea was to adapt popular board games to increase the Sega Master System's place in the United States.
-Due to Japan's unfamiliarity of American board games, Japanese programmers could not develop the game.
+Parker Brothers gave them the license in 1987 via Tonka.
+The idea was to adapt popular board games to increase the Master System's place in the United States.
+Due to the lack of familiarity with American board games in Japan, American developers were favored to develop the game.
 Sega turned their attention to Nexa, which was based in San Francisco.

-After three months of development, the team was behind schedule, so Nexa hired two programmers Kevin Seghetti and Lawrence Statton for $10,500 each.
-Due to the bad quality of the programming code, Kevin and Lawrence had to start from scratch.
-The use of the inaccurate and buggy Sega Graphic Tools made it difficult to implement the game graphics.
-In addition there were no available storage devices for the data, forcing the two programmers to format used ones.
-With a lot of time spent improving the game's graphic and programming quality, the game was finished six months later, three months after Sega's intended deadline.
+After three months of development, the team was behind schedule, so Nexa hired two programmers, Kevin Seghetti and Lawrence Statton, for $10,500 each.
+Due to the poor quality of the existing source code, Seghetti and Statton chose to start from scratch.
+Use of the inaccurate and buggy Sega Graphic Tool made it difficult to implement the game graphics.
+In addition, there was a lack of blank EPROMs, forcing the two programmers to wait and erase used ones to test their changes.
+With a lot of time spent improving the game's graphic and programming quality, the game was finished six months later which was three months after Sega's intended deadline.
+The initial 50,000 cartridges are misspelled "Mono Poly" on the cartridge label, in addition to having a secret credits menu subsequently removed in later releases.